AIHubCentral/docs/assets/RVC/Cloud/Applio Cloud.md

 - 15 hours monthly of L40 48gb
 !!!

+- **(Optional) Branch Selection:** In the first code cell, you can specify which branch or version of Applio to install by modifying the `branch` variable:
+  - `"latest-stable"` (Default): Automatically retrieves and clones the latest stable release from GitHub.
+  - `"main"`: Clones the latest experimental updates.
+  - A specific tag: Enter a designated stable version, such as `"3.6.2"`.

-- Run the first code cell to download the latest version of Applio and install necessary dependencies.
-It will print "Installed!" when finished.
+- Run the first code cell to download Applio and install the required dependencies.
+It will print `Installed Applio (selected_branch)!` when completed.

 ***

 #### <u>Tunnels & Server Setup</u>

-- Launch the Server via Tunnels: Navigate to the third code cell, titled "Start Server **using Tunnels**".
-Choose one from the `Tunnel` code menu in the code cell.
+- Launch the Server via Tunnels: Scroll down to the code cell titled **Run UI**.
+Select your preferred tunneling service from the `Tunnel` dropdown menu.

+- **Gradio (Default method, Fast, Popular & Reliable):** Select "Gradio" and run the cell.
+Click the `.gradio.live` link generated in the output once the server is active.
-- **Port Viewer (Recommended & Default method):** A built-in Lightning.AI feature.
-Select "Port Viewer".
-Click the `+` at the bottom of the right tab, click on Web Apps and install Port Viewer.
-Run the cell.
-In the right-hand sidebar, click the **Web Apps** tab, click Port Viewer -> Add a new port.
-Enter `18888` and click your Port to open it.
+- **Port Viewer (Recommended alternative):** A persistent, integrated Lightning.AI feature.
+Select "Port Viewer" in the notebook.
+In the right-hand sidebar of Lightning.AI, click the `+` icon at the bottom, select **Web Apps**, and install **Port Viewer**.
+Run the code cell, open Port Viewer from your sidebar, click **Add a new port**, enter `6969` as the port number, and optionally name it.
+Double-click the added port to launch the UI.
-- **Gradio (Fast, Popular & Reliable):** Select "Gradio" and run the cell.
-Click the `.gradio.live` link in the output.
-- **Ngrok (Fast, Popular & Reliable):** Get your [Ngrok authtoken](https://dashboard.ngrok.com/get-started/your-authtoken), paste it into the `Token` field, and run the cell.
+- **Ngrok (Fast, Popular & Reliable):** Paste your free authentication token into the `Token` field.
+Select "Ngrok", choose your nearest geographical `Region` to reduce latency (Default is `ap - Asia/Pacific (Singapore)`), and run the cell to access the printed public URL.
-- **Cloudflare (Easy, No Account Needed):** Select "Cloudflare" and run the cell.
-A `.trycloudflare.com` link will appear.
+- **Cloudflare (Easy, No Account Needed):** Select "Cloudflare", run the cell, and open the generated `.trycloudflare.com` public URL.
 - **LocalTunnel (No Account, Password Protected):** Select "LocalTunnel" and run the cell.
-Copy the `Local Tunnel Password` and use it on the generated link.
+Copy the `Local Tunnel Password` (the IP shown in the output) and paste it into the generated `loca.lt` link page.
-- **Horizon (Fast, Requires Account & ID):** Go to the [Horizon Dashboard](https://hrzn.run/dashboard/), copy your ID, paste it into the `Token` field, and run the cell.
+- **Horizon (Fast, Requires Account & ID):** Visit the [Horizon Dashboard](https://hrzn.run/dashboard/).
+Copy your CLI token request ID from step 2, paste it into the `Token` field, and run the cell.
+Click the authorization URL in the output to approve, and then open the generated `.hrzn.run` public URL.

-- Accessing Files manually: Find the **Teamspace Drive** button on the right sidebar and click it.
-The path to Applio is `Studio > this_studio > Applio > Applio`.
-You can drag, drop, and download files directly from here.
+- Accessing Files manually: Click the **Teamspace Drive** button on the right sidebar.
+The installation directory is located at `Studio > this_studio > Applio`.
+You can directly drag, drop, upload, or download your assets from here.

 <img src="/img/cloud-services/lightning-ai-img/teamspace-drive.png" alt="LightningAI Teamspace Drive" width="500">